 On the Marks card, change the mark type to density by selecting the drop-down menu to the right of Automatic and select Density.

-Color: Adjusting the colors of your density map by selecting Color from the Marks card.
-Choose from ten density color palettes, or any of the existing color palettes.
+Color: Adjust the colors of your density map by selecting Color from the Marks card.
+Choose from ten density color palettes or any of the existing color palettes.
 The density color palettes are tailored for working on either light or dark base maps.

-Note: If your data source contains them, negative values will also appear when a measure field is added to Color.
+Note: If your data source contains negative values, those values will also appear when a measure field is added to Color.
 Use a diverging color palette to make a clear distinction between positive and negative values.

 Intensity: In the Color menu, use the Intensity slider to increase or decrease the vividness of your map.
 For example, increasing density lowers the "max heat" spots in your data, so that more appear.

 Size: You can use the Size shelf to adjust the size of the density marks.
-Clicking on the Size mark will show the size slider.
-Adjusting the slider will apply a size increase or decrease to the size of the marks group that makes your heatmap.
+Click the Size to show the size slider.
+Adjust the slider to increase or decrease the size of the marks group that makes your density map.